bitliner/restful-mongo/README.md

 * `express mongo-express`
 * `cd mongo-express && npm install`
 * `npm install --save restful-mongo` to install *restful-mongo*
-* add to app.js, in the section where routes are configured, the following code
+* add to *app.js* file, in the section where routes are configured, the following code

 ```
 var RestfulMongo=require('restful-mongo');